News media phone hacking scandal reference lists: Surveillance targets

 These are lists of individuals who were targeted for surveillance beyond simple phone hacking by news media organizations.
 Some were targeted simply to acquire information for developing a story but others were vocal critics of news media companies and may have been targeted to obtain information with which to influence criminal investigations, civil suits, and Parliamentary hearings.

 Critics of news media organizations

 This list includes a serving police officer, two solicitors with clients suing News International, and a Member of Parliament.
-Dates in parenthesis indicate the approximate date that surveillance was initiated.
+Dates in parentheses indicate the approximate date that surveillance was initiated.